 How do you know that it isn’t just a phase with your teenager?
 Teens go through so many phases.
 It can seem like one minute they want to be a lacrosse superstar and the next they want to play in a band.
 These types of phases are normal development.
 They are just part of how teens try new things and figure out who they are.

-Teenagers who have a mental illness like depression need help!
-More than just being prescribed antidepressants for their depressed mood.
+Teenagers who have a mental illness like depression need professional help!
+And they need more help than just being prescribed antidepressant medication for their depressed mood.
 Being depressed is not a fun experience, and if they could change it on their own they would.
 It is much more than a phase.

 In fact, “Most adults with depressive illness recall their first episode as occurring in the teenage years, and prospective studies of youth suggest that first onset may be typical in early adolescence.”
 For adults who develop severe depression, it started in their teen years.
 So if your son or daughter is showing signs of depression it is important to get them the help that they need.

-Treatment for teens struggling with depression can come in a variety of forms.
-One of the first, and least disruptive treatment options is talk therapy, usually cognitive behavioral therapy.
-A mental health professional will discuss experiences, struggles, successes, strategies, and coping skills with your depressed teenager.
-It can really help teens work through their depression.
+Treatment for teen depression can come in a variety of forms.
+One of the first, and least disruptive treatment options is talk therapy, usually cognitive behavioral therapy or dialectical behavior therapy.
+A mental health professional will engage in open conversations with your depressed teenager about their experiences, challenges, achievements, effective techniques, and coping mechanisms.
+The therapist may recommend exploring the advantages of adolescent psychiatry as a way to alleviate depressive symptoms in your teen.

-Wilderness therapy is a treatment option that is particularly well-tailored for teens struggling with depression.
-Wilderness therapy programs combine professional mental health counseling with natural challenges, novel experiences, and powerful adventures to fast-track the healing process.
-Additionally, wilderness therapy programs are specifically designed for teens and young adults.
+Nature therapy is a treatment option that is particularly well-tailored for teens struggling with depression.
+Nature-based treatment programs combine professional mental health counseling with natural challenges, novel experiences, and powerful adventures to fast-track the healing process.
+Additionally, nature therapy programs are specifically designed for teens and their families.
 They allow teens to connect with and learn from other teens struggling with similar challenges.
-Overall, wilderness therapy has shown strong positive outcomes for teens including improved self-efficacy, increased resilience, and a more positive outlook on life.
+Overall, nature-based therapy has shown strong positive outcomes for teens including improved self-efficacy, increased resilience, and a more positive outlook on life.

-Wilderness Adventure therapy programs like Aspiro Adventure can be an effective treatment option for teens who are depressed.
-For one thing, wilderness adventure therapy removes teens from their environments and allows them to focus on improving themselves.
-Wilderness adventure therapy also provides the space and time for teens to process through their feelings in a healthy way and under mental health professionals’ supervision.
+Nature therapy programs like ThreePeaks Ascent can be an effective depression treatment option for teens.
+For one thing, nature-based residential treatment removes teens from their environments and allows them to focus on improving themselves.
+A nature therapy program also provides the space and time for teens to process their feelings in a healthy way and under the supervision of health care professionals.

-Programs like Aspiro Adventure use a dynamic approach that is research-based.
-Aspiro provides accurate mental health assessments, so you can be assured that your teen is getting the help that they need.
-These therapeutic methods create an environment of growth and learning that will help get your teenager back on track and overcome their mental health issue.
+Programs like ThreePeaks Ascent use a dynamic approach that is research-based.
+ThreePeaks Ascent provides accurate teen mental health assessments, so you can be assured that your child is getting the help that they need.
+These therapeutic methods create an environment of growth and learning that will help get your teenager back on track and overcome their mental health conditions.

-Exposure to novel environments and activities at wilderness adventure therapy programs has also been shown to be an effective way to challenge teens.
+Exposure to novel environments and activities at nature therapy programs has also been shown to be an effective way to challenge teens.
 In this setting, teens have the chance to practice new coping strategies.

 Further, overcoming seemingly impossible challenges, like summiting a large mountain, has been shown to improve resilience, grit, and self-efficacy.
 These are all critical elements to healthy teen development and are vital for overcoming feelings of hopelessness that accompany depression.

-In all, wilderness adventure therapy is a smart option for a teen who is showing signs of depression.
-Wilderness adventure therapy’s unique environment provides customized treatment plans implemented by mental health professionals.
-If your teen struggles with depression, you might want to consider Aspiro Adventure as a treatment option.
+In all, nature therapy is a smart option for a teen who is showing symptoms of depression.
+Nature-based treatment’s unique environment provides customized treatment plans implemented by mental health professionals.
+If your teen struggles with depression, you might want to consider ThreePeaks Ascent as a treatment option.

 Help for Depressed Teens